Mental health of Asian Americans

 Concern about the mental health of Asian Americans has been raised as the Asian population in the United States is rising.
 According to the US Department of Health and Human Services Office of Minority Health, the leading cause of death among Asian Americans aged 15–24 is suicide.
 Asian Americans tend to underutilize resources, especially those that are not deemed culturally competent.
 Studies suggest that Asian American patients tend to ignore the emotional symptoms of mental illness and only report physical ones to doctors, resulting in misdiagnosis.
-This article will convey information regarding Asian Americans and different aspects of their mental health and the types of supports offered.

-Mental health disorders of Asian Americans
+Mental disorders

 Anxiety

 Matthew R. Lee, Sumie Okazaki and Hyung Chol Yoo, conducted a study based on self-reports that determined that Asian American university students experience an overall higher level of anxiety compared with their European American counterparts.
 Sources that collected data through a non-self-report method showed that although many Asian American students claimed that they felt this heightened anxiety most in the context of social situations, this increased anxiety was not noticeable by those around them.
 This elevated social anxiety could be explained by the fact that Asian Americans usually find themselves in spaces where they are in the minority, whereas European Americans are more likely to relate to those around them culturally.
 Additionally, they may have felt a greater pressure to keep their anxiety hidden for this same reason, as being in the minority would have placed a great deal of pressure on their social interactions.

 Depression

 Immigration to a new country and the pressure to assimilate can result in higher rates of depression.
 This is prevalent in the Asian American community.
 Depression among Asian American college students is especially high.
 Due to the academic pressure as well as the isolation felt by many who are away from home for the first time, depression can potentially lead to suicide under these circumstances.
-Additional contributing factors are the toxic masculinity that is pervasive in our society today.
-Many men have a difficult time sharing emotions.
-Combining this with Asian culture that already prioritizes dealing with issues privately can create deep depression for many Asian American men.
+One contributing factor includes toxic masculinity culture, which discourages men from expressing their emotions.
+As the Asian culture already encourages its community to deal with issues privately, the resulting pressure to suppress emotions can create deep depression for Asian American men.